 From the growth of the CHART initiative, we became keenly aware of the need to expand our work:

-- Engaging youth advocates and community stakeholders to increase awareness of important policies relating to teen sexual health.
+Engaging youth advocates and community stakeholders to increase awareness of important policies relating to youth.

 To see how we’re taking action, learn more about our advocacy, programs and trainings and view our resources for teens, parents, teachers and healthcare staff.